Bepacom-Raalte/Bepacom-BACnet-IP-Integration/bacnet_interface/README.md

 This integration is intended to display the data from the Bepacom EcoPanel BACnet Interface add-on on the Lovelace UI of Home Assistant.

-It supports various BACnet object types, such as:
+It currently supports these BACnet object types:

-- Accumulator
 - Analog Input
 - Analog Output
 - Analog Value
-- Averaging
 - Binary Input
 - Binary Output
 - Binary Value